Dr. Gary Tanchak, D.C.

 Inside, everything’s pretty well organized.
 The gun sticks out smack in the middle of the case.

-The gun comes with the battery already inside, so we’re guessing the spare apartment is for a spare battery should you decide to get one.
+The sports massager has a battery inside, so we’re guessing the empty compartment is for a spare battery should you decide to get one.

 We also found the dedicated charger nicely tucked away in its space.

-The device itself looks unique enough, or at least it looks a bit different from the standard look of every Tom, Dick and Harrys of the massage gun world.
+The device itself looks unique enough, or at least it seems a bit different from the standard look of every Tom, Dick, and Harrys of the massage gun world.

 It borrows a bit of the retro design.
 But it’s more upside-down L-shaped than the usual T-shaped that you get with many Hypervolt knockoffs.

 Also, the angled handle just cements its uniqueness here.
-It’s no Ekrin B37S (direct competitor, more details to follow), but the idea is pretty much similar.
+It’s no Ekrin B37S 15° angle (direct competitor; more details to follow), but the idea is pretty much similar.

-Achedaway looks to have solved a conundrum with the ventilation on the side rather than at top like most guns do.
+Achedaway looks to have solved a conundrum with the ventilation on the side rather than at the top, as most guns do.
 That said, it’s made of different materials.

 The top part is aluminum, but the rest of it is plastic.
 The satin paint gives it a classy look that we liked.
-The build quality is awesome as well and makes it look like a well thought out device.
+The build quality is also awesome, making it look like a well-thought-out device.

-It has the one button that is both for turning it on/off and cycling between the speeds.
+It has one button to turn it on/off and cycle between the speeds.
 It works by long-pressing to turn it on/off, while quick presses will change the speeds.

-It doesn’t have an LCD or a touch screen for any kind of display.
-However, this simplistic approach is actually a plus because then you don’t have to keep checking if you have the right setting or not.
+It doesn’t have an LCD or a touch screen for any display.
+However, this simplistic approach is a plus because you don’t have to keep checking to see if you have the right setting.

-There are LEDs around the power button though.
-The 4 on the right indicate the battery level, while the 5 on the left indicate the speed gears.
+There are LEDs around the power button, though.
+The 4 LEDs on the right indicate the battery level, while the other 5 on the left indicate the speed level.

 The Attachments

-The Achedaway Pro offers you the option of 4 attachment heads (half-ball, flat, fork, bullet) that you can use on different parts of your body.
+The Achedaway Pro offers you the option of 4 attachment heads (half-ball, flat, fork, bullet) that you can use on different body parts.

 A bit on the heads: